 - 21. Women living in CAREC bordering areas face specific difficulties, apart from the barriers mentioned.
 As members of border communities, women also cross the border regularly to (i) obtain access to different resources such as work, supplies, trade, education, or health; or (ii) maintain personal connections with family and friends.
 The frequency with which women cross the border is increased, as childcare is widely considered women's responsibility; women cross the border seeking services for their children too. - 22.
 Generally, gender disparities remain in border communities like in other areas of CAREC countries regarding participation in decision-making processes and access to decent work, economic opportunities, education and training, health services, information and communication technology (ICT), infrastructure, and public services.
 More specifically, there is a systemic gender gap in labor force participation, with differences in employment rates, pay scales, and quality of employment.
-There are also gender biases in hiring practices and promotion opportunities, and failures to implement national policies on flexible working arrangements, parental leave, and equal pay.
+There are also gender biases in hiring practices and promotion opportunities, and failure to implement national policies on flexible working arrangements, parental leave, and equal pay.
 In addition, female entrepreneurship is undermined in many countries by factors that include lack of finances for start-ups and expansion because of women's limited ownership of assets to leverage credit.
-Women's political participation in all CAREC countries falls well below the 33% advocated by the Beijing Platform for Action,8 and the proportion of women in senior management positions remains low.
-Women are also often among the most affected by external shocks such as drought or flooding linked to climate change, food and oil price fluctuations, and global pandemics such as COVID-19 because of their disproportionate exposure to risk and primary care responsibilities.9 - 23.
-The peripheral status of bordering areas makes these disparities even more acute for women living in the CAREC border regions and creates additional difficulties.
-For example, informal and small-scale trading activities are a major source of income for many women living in the borders.
-In doing so, women tend to travel on foot, making them vulnerable to harassment or abuse.
-They are also less informed about market rules, making them more likely to become targets of harassment and extortion, impacting their well-being and cutting into their time and profits.
-Women in CAREC countries often have the primary responsibility for household water management and are thus disproportionately burdened by water supply and quality issues.
-Water management in borders is more challenging, as water resources are divided by international borders, creating an additional burden for women.10 - 24.
-Several initiatives have been launched toward strengthening women's role in border communities' development in CAREC countries.
-For example, the Cross-Border Cooperation for Sustainable Peace and Development project in the border between the Kyrgyz Republic and Tajikistan helped women strengthen their skills in conflict prevention, negotiation, and
+Women's political participation in all CAREC countries falls well below the 33% advocated by the Beijing Platform for Action, and the proportion of women in senior management positions remains low.
+Women are also often among the most affected by external shocks such as drought or flooding linked to climate change, food and oil price fluctuations, and global pandemics such as the coronavirus disease (COVID-19) because of their disproportionate exposure to risk and primary care responsibilities.